streamlit/docs/content/streamlit-cloud/security-model.md

 ### Encryption

 All Streamlit apps are served entirely over HTTPS.
 All data sent to or from Streamlit over the public internet is encrypted in transit using 256-bit encryption.
 Our API and application endpoints are TLS only (v1.2).
-We use only strong cipher suites and HTTP Secure Transport Security (HSTS) to ensure browsers interact with Streamlit apps over HTTPS.
+We use only strong cipher suites and HTTP Strict Transport Security (HSTS) to ensure browsers interact with Streamlit apps over HTTPS.
 We also encrypt data at rest using AES-256.

 ### Permissions and Authentication